H&C Applications – Humanitarian and Compassionate Canada

-- You may submit a regular application package to the immigration authorities, but you include all H&C documents in the package.
+- You may submit a regular application package to the immigration authorities, but you include all H&C documents in the box.
 Make sure to mention you are requesting an exemption under the H&C grounds.

-- If you are already in Canada, then you may prepare a standalone H&C application and then submit it to the local processing centre responsible for such applications.
+- If you are already in Canada, then you may prepare a standalone H&C application and then submit it to the local processing centre responsible for these applications.
 The current processing centre responsible for H&C cases is in Vancouver, British Columbia.

 - A work permit – You may now request an open work permit.

 The second stage of the processing includes medical examinations and background checks for potential inadmissibility.
 Of course, the background check does not include those elements that the officer ignores because of H&C grounds.
-For example, if someone is inadmissible because of criminality, then the officer ignores criminality in the background check.
+For example, if someone is inadmissible because of criminality, the officer ignores crime in the background check.
 However, they consider the other eight grounds of inadmissibility.

 While H&C does not apply to temporary applications such as TRV, eTA, work permit, or study permit, you may include those elements in your application.
 The officers have no mandate to accept H&C for temporary applications, though.